Servideska/HPC/doc.zih.tu-dresden.de/docs/application/project_request_form_jards.md

         This application is:

-        * for researchers from Saxon universities
+        * only applicable for researchers from universities in Saxony.
+          * If you are from Saxony and your project matches the NHR focus topics mentioned above, then either application kind is feasible and there are no differences for the resulting project between the two.
+We recommend to choose the NHR type.
         * to apply at the NHR Center of the TU-Dresden for further focus topics which are not covered by an NHR application